isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/From Government Hill to Fort Canning Hill.md

 -----

 <details>
-<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">The idea of building a fort on Fort Canning Hill could be traced to Sir Stamford Raffles when he proposed for it in one of his letters to the first Resident of colonial Singapore William Farquhar in 1819.
+<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">Sir Stamford Raffles first proposed for a fort to be built in one of his letters to the first Resident of colonial Singapore William Farquhar in 1819.
 Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read what he wrote.
 (Source: <a href="https://www.nas.gov.sg/archivesonline/private_records/record-details/b5523940-e33b-11e9-b18a-001a4a5ba61b" target="_blank">National Archives of Singapore</a>)</span></summary>

 <br>